E-40: Business career

 Along with former NFL player Chester McGlockton, E-40 opened a Fatburger franchise in Pleasant Hill, California, which has now been shut down.
 E-40 has promoted a forthcoming publication, E-40's Book of Slang, since 1998, but as of 2024 the volume has not yet been released.
 He is also a spokesperson for Landy Cognac, and he opened the now-defunct Ambassador's Lounge, a nightclub in Downtown San Jose.

 In late 2007, E-40 announced a new line of energy drinks called "40 Water."
 He also has a number of other ventures in the beverage industry, including the wine industry, where he has released three wines including a red blend called "Function," a moscato and high-alcohol fortified wine called "Mangoscato."
 The wines are branded using the rapper's real name, Earl Stevens.
 In December 2014, he released a premixed cocktail beverage called Sluricane Hurricane, inspired by the 1995 hit song "Hurricane" from his group the Click.

 In December 2015, E-40 released a line of malt liquor called "E-40", available in 24 oz. cans and 40 oz. glass bottles.

 E-40 is also an investor and has his own investment company.
 He was an early investor in social media apps Clubhouse and Convoz.

 Personal life

 E-40 lives in Danville, California, with his wife Tracey.
 They married in 1991 and have two children who grew up to become rappers: Earl Jr. (who performs as Droop-E) and Emari (Issue).

 E-40 is a longtime San Francisco 49ers, San Francisco Giants and Golden State Warriors fan.
 The Giants gave away 15,000 bobblehead figures of him to visitors at a Giants game on June 25, 2022, where he also made the ceremonial first pitch of the game.

+On February 14, 2026, E-40 accompanied Miami Heat forward Keshad Johnson at the NBA Slam Dunk Contest.
+A fellow Bay Area native, Johnson leapt over E-40 to successfully complete a cradle dunk.